How to Get Oil Stains Out of Clothes Naturally

 Oil and grease stains are the nemesis of anyone who cooks, uses salad dressing, loves avocados, works on cars or small machinery, or has children.

-Of all the stains, oil and grease stains can be the most difficult to contend twith.
-Especially for those of us who don’t use chemical-based stain removers.
+Of all the stains, oil and grease stains can be the most difficult to contend with.
+Especially for those of us who don’t use synthetic chemical-based stain removers.

-So, what’s an avocado-coconut-oil-loving non-toxic-conscious person to do?
+So, what’s an avocado-coconut-oil-loving health-conscious person to do?

-Fortunately, harsh chemicals are not required to get oil stains out of clothing.
+Fortunately, harsh synthetic chemicals are not required to get oil stains out of clothing.

 This is evident given our ancestors were able to keep their precious garments clean, despite the daily chores of butter churning, fat rendering, cooking from scratch, etc.